kyma-project/cli/docs/10-01-sudden-container-failure.md

 - `debug=true`
 - `hot-deploy=true`

-the container can sudden failure.
-In container's logs you can see a message:
+In such a case, you can see the `[nodemon] app crashed` message in the container's logs.
 `[nodemon] app crashed`

 If you use kyma in Kubernetes, K8S itself should run function in container.